jsfowles/swa-scrapper/README.md

 define via the `--interval` flag) and compare the results, letting you know the difference in price since the last interval.
 The default interval is 30 mins.

-You may optionally set a `--deal-price-threshold` flag, which will alert you if the prices fall below the threshold you define.
-Other than `--interval`, all other flags are required. _Currently, there is no validation._
+You may optionally set the `--individual-deal-price` flag, which will alert you if either fare price falls below the threshold you define.
+There is also the optional `--total-deal-price` flag, which will alert you if the combined total of both fares falls below the threshold.
+Other than `--interval` and the Twilio-related options, all other flags are required.

 ```bash
 swa \